 ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

-Please see the following University of Edinburgh guidance for more information
+Please see the following guidance for more information

-- University of Edinburgh - data protection policy
+- University of Edinburgh - Research using personal data

-- University of Edinburgh - research ethics and data protection
+- University of Edinburgh - General Data Protection Regulation (GDPR)

 General data security principles for personal data